boldlink/terraform-aws-cloudtrail/README.md

 Examples available [here](https://github.com/boldlink/terraform-aws-cloudtrail/tree/main/examples/)

 ## Usage
+*Points to Note*:
-*NOTE*: These examples use the latest version of this module
+- These examples use the latest version of this module
+- If you want to use an existing CMK KMS key for trails encryption/decryption, provide the `ARN` of the key to the variable `external_kms_key_id` e.g `external_kms_key_id = <KEY_ARN_HERE>`.
+The key must have the required permissions for this stack to succeed.

 ```hcl
 module "minimum" {